Sabapathy-deepeka/data-pipeline-airflow/README.md

 1. **Extract Data from Zillow RapidAPI**
    - Use a Python script to fetch data from the Zillow RapidAPI.
    - Orchestrated by Apache Airflow running on an EC2 instance.
+   - Utilized PythonOperator to execute python code within DAG.

 2. **Landing Zone (S3 Bucket)**
    - Raw data is loaded into an AWS S3 bucket (Landing Zone).

 3. **Lambda Function (Trigger 1)**
    - Triggered by new objects in the Landing Zone bucket.
-   - Performs validation or basic processing, then copies/loads data into the Intermediate Zone bucket.
+   - Performs validation, then copies/loads data into the Intermediate Zone bucket.

 4. **Intermediate Zone (S3 Bucket)**
    - Stores validated/intermediate data.